JoatXI/JDBCPoi/README.md

 Integrating Java backend logic with JSP front end required careful coordination and adherence to MVC principles.
 Outcome:
 Ensured a clean separation of concerns, making the codebase more maintainable.

-2. Front-end Interactivity:
+2. Database Interaction:
 Task:
-Achieving responsive and interactive user interfaces with JSP presented challenges compared to modern front-end frameworks.
-Outcome:
-Leveraged JavaScript and AJAX for enhanced interactivity, bridging the gap between traditional JSP and modern web application expectations.
-3. Database Interaction:
-Task:
 Managing database connections, queries, and transactions in a Java web application required meticulous handling.
 Outcome:
 Implemented a robust DAO (Data Access Object) layer to encapsulate database interactions, promoting code reusability and maintainability.

-4. Testing Complexities:
+3. Testing Complexities:
 Task:
 Testing JSP pages and backend Java logic posed challenges due to the intertwined nature of presentation and business logic.
 Outcome:
-Adopted unit testing for backend Java components using frameworks like JUnit, ensuring reliable and efficient testing.
+Adopted unit testing for backend Java components using JUnit frameworks, ensuring reliable and efficient testing.

-5. Scalability Concerns:
+4. Scalability Concerns:
 Task:
 Ensuring the application's scalability and performance required careful consideration of resource utilization.
 Outcome: